 What’s more, authors of common reads are often brought on campus during the Pee Dee Fiction and Poetry Festival or Hunter Lecture Series.
 These events invite face-to-face interactions between students and authors, which help not only to demystify the writing process but also to offer opportunities for students to have conversations with the authors.

-The common read also inspires student projects and outside-the-class activities.
-For example, in 2019, students participated in an on-campus gardening project and nature walks at Huntington State Park, both sparked by J. Drew Lanham’s memoir The Home Place: Memoirs of a Colored Man’s Affair with Nature.
+The common read inspires student projects and outside-the-class activities.
+For example, in 2019, students participated in both an on-campus gardening project and nature walks at Huntington State Park, which were sparked by J. Drew Lanham’s memoir The Home Place: Memoirs of a Colored Man’s Affair with Nature.
 In 2018, after reading Dr. Damon Tweedy’s Black Man in a White Coat: A Doctor’s Reflections on Race and Medicine, four selected students presented their research-based posters to a public audience during a campus-wide “Poster and Panel” session—an event that allowed them to hone their composition and communication skills.